jonkrohn/ML-foundations/README.md

 * You’re a **data scientist** who would like to reinforce your understanding of the subjects at the core of your professional discipline
 * You’re a **data analyst** or **A.I. enthusiast** who would like to become a data scientist or data/ML engineer, and so you’re keen to deeply understand the field you’re entering from the ground up (very wise of you!)
 * You're simply keen to understand the essentials of linear algebra, calculus, probability, stats, algorithms and/or data structures

+### Pedagogical Approach

+The purpose of this series it to provide you with a practical, functional understanding of the content covered.
+Context will be given for each topic, highlighting its relevance to machine learning.

+As with other materials created by Jon Krohn (such as the book *[Deep Learning Illustrated](https://www.deeplearningillustrated.com/)* and his 18-hour video series *[Deep Learning with TensorFlow, Keras, and PyTorch](https://github.com/jonkrohn/DLTFpT/))*, the content in the series is brought to life through the combination of:

+* Vivid full-color illustrations
+* Straightforward examples of Python code within hands-on Jupyter notebooks
+* Comprehension exercises with fully-worked solutions
+* Resources for digging even deeper into topics that pique your curiosity

 ### Prerequisities